databrickslabs/ucx/docs/migration-progress.md

 | Job                        | Cluster, cluster policies, cluster configurations, code resources |
 | Delta Live Table pipelines | TBD                                                               |

+### Dangling Hive or workspace objects

+Hive or workspace objects that are not referenced by [business resources](#roll-up-to-business-resources) are considered to be _dangling_ objects.
+For now, these objects are tracked separately, thus not rolled up to business resources.

 ## Persistence

 The progress is persisted in the [UCX UC catalog](../README.md#create-ucx-catalog-command) so that migration progress can be